Everybody loves sequels and these Cream Cheese Cookies are indeed a spiritual sequel. Remember our surprise hit, the Banana Oat Cookies?

 This was an important learning, because they also knew that having high (bad) cholesterol was linked to a higher risk of suffering from heart disease.

 Times and science change however, and these learnings are more than being questioned nowadays.
 They’re being interrogated, and I’d imagine torture comes next.
-Here are two reviews (1, 2) of a total of 97 studies, one published in 2009 and one in 2014.
-Both found no connection between saturated fat and heart disease.

 By pointing this out, I’m not trying to say that saturated fat is super healthy and that we should eat it all the time, but it’s definitely necessary to question conventional wisdom and release butter and cream cheese from their “naughty corner.”